OpenDataServices/os4d/docs/development/translation.md

 ### Principles

-Each standard will need to develop it's own translation principles.
+Each standard will need to develop its own translation principles.
 The draft below is based on our October 2017 workshop:

 1. **Be clear on the role of translation.** Who are we translating for?
 What is the purpose of translation?